| Moving with children We stress careful planning in every

 initial resistance to a move from your well socialized children.
 By

 expecting resistance you can plan on dealing with it.
+Teens, especially those of high school

 age, are likely to be significantly more disturbed by the thought of